sparktsang/sparktsang.github.io/_posts/self-autopsy.md

 *If the system is so perfect,* it whispered, *if the thinking is so clear, if the map of the maze is so meticulously drawn... then why does the mapmaker feel like a machine on the verge of breaking down?*

+I sank back into my chair, the strength gone from my legs.
+The body's question echoed in the sudden silence of my mind.
+And in that silence, the prosecution began its case.
+The memories of the past few weeks, once prized as raw material for my literary project, were now replayed, not as stories to be told, but as exhibits in a trial against myself.

+**Exhibit A: The interview with Tshepo.** I saw myself leaning in, my voice sharp with a focused, clinical curiosity as I extracted the details of his fall.
+I had told myself I was an empath, a compassionate chronicler giving a voice to the voiceless.
+But now, filtered through the cold lens of the AI’s diagnosis, I saw a different man.
+I saw a story hunter, my eyes gleaming not with sympathy, but with the chilling excitement of a prospector who had just struck a rich vein of literary gold.
+I saw myself appraising his pain, weighing its "literary value," turning his lived tragedy into my artistic triumph.

+**Exhibit B: The dialogues with Ade.** I had seen myself as a rational debater, a Socratic peer engaging in a battle of ideas.
+Now, I saw a preacher, an arrogant missionary so convinced of my own revolutionary gospel that I barely listened.
+I saw myself bulldozing him with my frameworks, my grand theories, completely oblivious to the beautiful, broken soul in front of me who was just trying to build a sanctuary for himself in the ruins of his own mind.
+I hadn't been seeking dialogue; I had been seeking a convert.

+**Exhibit C: The theater of my own self.** I saw myself alone in the sixteen-bed dorm, not as a victorious negotiator, but as a lonely man clinging to a petty principle.
+I saw myself polishing the silver chain, not as a stylist, but as a prisoner performing a meaningless ritual for a self-imposed identity.
+I saw my "profound" reflections on Su's request, on the hostel's phantom lock, on the price of coffee—and I saw them for what they might truly be: a more sophisticated, more eloquent, more self-aggrandizing form of naval-gazing.
+A refined, intellectualized selfishness.

+The evidence was damning.
+One by one, the pillars of The Rationalist's defense crumbled into dust.
+The "gift" of the writer was revealed as a form of predation.
+The "moral clarity" was exposed as a complex self-centeredness.
+The "Socratic interrogation" was just an echo chamber.

+My beautiful system, the one I believed was mapping the maze, was the maze itself.

+The AI's diagnosis was not just correct.
+It was an understatement.
+I was sicker than I had ever imagined.